MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/uom-conversion-per-product-variant.md

 ### Example

-A product master, **T-Shirt**, has four released products variants Small, Medium, Large and X-Large.
-The T-shirts are packed in carton boxes and there can be five T-shirts in a box, except for the Extra-large size where there is only space for four T-shirts.
+A product master, **T-Shirt**, has four released products variants Small, Medium, Large, and X-Large.
+The T-shirts are packed in boxes and there can be five T-shirts in a box, except for the Extra-large size where there is only space for four T-shirts.

-First open the Unit conversion page from the Release product details page for **T-shirt.**
+First, open the **Unit conversion** page from the Release product details page for **T-shirt.**

-In the Unit conversion page set up the unit conversion for the release product variant X-Large.
+On the **Unit conversion** page, set up the unit conversion for the release product variant X-Large.

 | **Field**             | **Setting**             |
 |-----------------------|-------------------------|